TThanhhDatt/TThanhhDatt/README.md

 ## Tran Thanh Dat 👋
 😄 I am a student at Ton Duc University, Ho Chi Minh City.
 🌱 I’m currently learning Computer Science at this university.
-🔭 Currently, my goal after completing my studies is to become a data scientist.
+🔭 Currently, my goal after completing my studies is to become a AI Engineer.
 <!--
 **TThanhhDatt/TThanhhDatt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.